nikijaz/agh-community-bot/README.md

     ```

 2. Create `.env` file with your configuration.
 You can use `.env.template` as a template.
-3. Create `anecdotes.txt` file with anecdotes, each on a new line.

-4. Install dependencies:
+3. Install dependencies:

     ```shell
     uv sync
     ```

-5. Make changes to the code.
+4. Make changes to the code.
-6. Run detached Docker container in development mode (this will start only the PostgreSQL service):
+5. Run detached Docker container in development mode (this will start only the PostgreSQL service):

     ```shell
     docker compose --profile dev up -d
     ```

-7. Verify your changes by running the bot:
+6. Verify your changes by running the bot:

     ```shell
     uv run main.py
     ```

-8. Check for any typing, linting or formatting issues:
+7. Check for any typing, linting or formatting issues:

     ```shell
     mypy .